 Income taxes are computed at current enacted tax rates, less tax credits using the asset and liability method.
 Deferred taxes are adjusted both for items that do not have tax consequences and for the cumulative effect of any changes in tax rates from those previously used to determine deferred tax assets or liabilities.
-Tax provisions include amounts that are currently payable, changes in deferred tax assets and liabilities that arise because of temporary differences between the timing of when items of income and expense are recognized for financial reporting and income tax purposes, and any changes in the valuation allowance caused by a change in judgment about the reliability of the related deferred tax assets.
+Tax provisions include amounts that are currently payable, changes in deferred tax assets and liabilities that arise because of temporary differences between the timing of when items of income and expense are recognized for financial reporting and income tax purposes, and any changes in the valuation allowance caused by a change in judgment about the realization of the related deferred tax assets.
 A valuation allowance is established when necessary to reduce deferred tax assets to amounts expected to be realized.
-Tax reform and the effect of the "Deemed Repatriation" have been included in our 2017 financial statements.
+Tax reform changes including the impact on enactment have been included in our 2017 financial statements and changes effective in 2018, including Global Intangible Low Tax Income (GILTI), have been included in our 2018 financial statements.